About Us

 Joshua Chu

-Prior to his tenure at CHAI, Joshua held various key roles, including the management of Singapore Airlines’ multi-billion dollar investment and fuel hedging portfolio.
-His extensive professional experience includes working in China, Kazakhstan, Malaysia, Singapore, the United States, and Zambia.
+Before joining CHAI, Joshua held various key roles, including managing Singapore Airlines’ multi-billion dollar investment and fuel hedging portfolio.
+His extensive professional experience spans work in China, Malaysia, Nigeria, Singapore, the United States, and Zambia.

-Mr. Chu obtained his BS in Economics and BA in Middle Eastern and Asian studies (summa cum laude) from the Wharton School, University of Pennsylvania.
-He later obtained a Mphil in Development Studies (with distinction) from St Johns’ College, University of Cambridge, as a Maxis scholar.
+Mr. Chu earned his BS in Economics and BA in Middle Eastern and Asian Studies (summa cum laude) from the Wharton School of the University of Pennsylvania.
+He later obtained an MPhil in Development Studies (with distinction) from St. John’s College, University of Cambridge, as a Maxis Scholar.

 Dr. David Ripin